Lokpal & Lokayuktas

 Historical Background and Legislative Journey

-The concept of an ombudsman for India was first proposed by the First Administrative Reforms Commission (ARC) chaired by Morarji Desai in 1966.
-The ARC recommended a two-tier system: Lokpal at the Centre to deal with complaints against ministers and secretaries, and Lokayuktas at the state level for state-level functionaries.
-The first Lokpal Bill was introduced in Parliament in 1968 by the government of Indira Gandhi but lapsed upon dissolution of the Lok Sabha.
-Subsequently, Lokpal Bills were introduced in 1971, 1977, 1985, 1989, 1996, 1998, 2001, 2005, and 2008 — all failed to pass both Houses.
-The Second ARC (2005) also recommended the establishment of Lokpal.
-The turning point came with the India Against Corruption movement led by Anna Hazare in 2011, which galvanized public opinion in favour of a strong anti-corruption ombudsman.
-The movement demanded a "Jan Lokpal Bill" (People's Lokpal Bill) drafted by civil society members including Arvind Kejriwal, Prashant Bhushan, and Kiran Bedi.
-After intense negotiations between the government and civil society, the Lokpal and Lokayuktas Act was finally passed in December 2013 after a 45-year legislative journey — the longest for any major legislation in India.
+First ARC (Morarji Desai, 1966) recommended a two-tier system: Lokpal at Centre, Lokayuktas at state level.
+First Bill introduced 1968 under Indira Gandhi — lapsed.
+Bills followed in 1971, 1977, 1985, 1989, 1996, 1998, 2001, 2005, 2008 — all failed.
+Second ARC (2005) also recommended Lokpal.
+The turning point: India Against Corruption movement (Anna Hazare, 2011) demanded a "Jan Lokpal Bill" drafted by Kejriwal, Prashant Bhushan, Kiran Bedi.
+After intense negotiations, the Lokpal and Lokayuktas Act passed December 2013 — a 45-year legislative journey, the longest for any major Indian legislation.

 Composition of the Lokpal